AM Coastal Snow, Especially Long Island. Sun & Clouds. Sct’d Snow Showers…

 Sunday:

-Spotty morning showers and storms otherwise becoming mostly sunny and less humid by afternoon.
-Highs in the mid 80s.
+Scattered morning showers otherwise becoming partly sunny during the afternoon.
+Mild.
+Highs in the lower 50s.

 Monday: